andrewhathaway/Winterfell/README.md

-onUpdate      | Fired when a questions answer has been changed | `questionAnswers` onSwitchPanel | Fired when a panel is switched or changed      | `panel` onSubmit      | Fired when the form is submitted successfully  | `questionAnswers`, `action` onQuestionFocus | Fired when a focus event occurs on an input field | N/A onQuestionClick | Fired when a user clicks on a question       | N/A
+onUpdate      | Fired when a questions answer has been changed | `questionAnswers` onSwitchPanel | Fired when a panel is switched or changed      | `panel` onSubmit      | Fired when the form is submitted successfully  | `questionAnswers`, `action` onQuestionFocus | Fired when a focus event occurs on an input field | `questionId` onQuestionClick | Fired when a user clicks on a question       | `questionSetId, questionId`